lnjustin/Multi-Place/README.md

   <br>
   Custom avatar images may be bitmap or SVG (see note above regarding dashboard compatibility though).
 Images should have square dimensions, e.g., 200 x 200.
   </p>
-<b>Recommended Configuration</b>
+<b>Recommended Configuration: Life360 + Vehicle Presence Sensors</b>
 <br>
-Multi-Place proves useful in any configuration, but for the best performance and the most timely presence updates and traffic information, presence sensors for your vehicle(s) are quite helpful.
-Here are example steps to set that up:<br><br>
+Multi-Place proves useful in any configuration, but to get the most out of Multi-Place, use an app like Life360 in conjunction with presence sensors for your vehicle(s).
+Multi-Place exploits the circles you define in Life360 for your presence across different places.
+Just name the places the same as in Life360, tell Multi-Place the address for those places, and you're set.
+You could also use any app that tracks your location using GPS and is capable of sending a webhook that Hubitat can use to set a virtual presence sensor.
+The same idea can be used in conjunction with beacons to capture presence in your vehicle.
+For example, here are steps you can use to set up presence sensors for a vehicle:<br><br>
 1. Purchange a beacon for your car.
 Recommendation: RadBeacon by Radius Networks ($30).
 If your vehicle has a USB port, the RadBeacon USB plugs right into it and works well.<br>
 2. Install an app on your phone capable of detecting beacons and sending webhooks.
 The GeoFency app for iOS works well, for example.<br>
 3. Configure Hubitat with a virtual presence sensor for your vehicle.<br>